Vela Token (VELA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vela Token Historical Price

-According to the latest data gathered on Vela Token live price page, the current price of Vela Token is 0.00429227USD.
-The circulating supply of Vela Token(VELA) is 16.81M VELA , giving it a market capitalization of $80.48K.
+According to the latest data gathered on Vela Token live price page, the current price of Vela Token is 0.00429084USD.
+The circulating supply of Vela Token(VELA) is 16.81M VELA , giving it a market capitalization of $72.15K.

 The Vela Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VELA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.